-But what exactly is ultrafast broadband, how fast does it go, and is it really something you need?
-In this guide we'll answer all your ultrafast questions and show you how to find a great value ultrafast broadband deal.
+Want to know more?
+In this guide, we'll answer all your ultrafast questions and show you how to find a great value ultrafast broadband deal.

 How fast is ultrafast?

-Upload speed is not usually part of the definition, but you can also expect a very high upload speed, with some ultrafast fibre services offering a symmetrical connection where the download and upload rate are the same (as opposed to asymmetrical where it’s faster in one direction, usually in favour of download speed).
+Upload speed is not usually part of the definition, but you can also expect this to be very rapid, with some ultrafast fibre services offering a symmetrical connection where the download and upload rate is the same (as opposed to asymmetrical where it’s faster in one direction, usually in favour of download speed).